-- Where possible try to minimize T&M changes because you can’t get them approved and paid ahead of executing the work.
-Where they are necessary focus on rapid pricing turnaround getting them in billings ASAP.
+- Where possible, try to minimize T&M changes because you can’t get them approved and paid ahead of executing the work.
+Where they are necessary, focus on rapid pricing turnaround and getting them in billings ASAP.

 - Remember that great negotiating skills will make a huge difference with change management.